Hughes, Ted #

 This question of who “owns” truth?

-The enigma of the Hughes Plath relations dominated the public arena from time to time.
+The enigma of the Hughes Plath relations dominated the public arena for years.
 Without doubt, that enigma would not exist without Plath’s suicide, no matter the quality or otherwise of her poetry, the nature of her marriage or the pathetic details of her life.
 Her death is the enigma’s life-blood, just as much as it has become her poetry’s.

 Hughes’ laying-bare of private lives, in the form of these apparently personal verse-letters to Plath, presents a public statement exposing his interpretation of events.